Runningtarrens/Mcorne-c5/README.md

 ### Top

-####Orientation of the print:
+#### Orientation of the print:

 ![Slice1](https://github.com/Runningtarrens/Mcorne-c5/blob/main/pictures/slice1.JPG)

 The Magnets get inserted befor the last layer.
 So insert the M600 command on the last layer(7.2mm).
 The better finished is archived if you print the last two layers in 0.1 layer height and enter the magnets on the second to last layer at 7.1mm.
-That increases the chances that the magnets get properly covered with filament.
+That increases the chances that the magnets get properly covered with filament.so

 ![Slice2](https://github.com/Runningtarrens/Mcorne-c5/blob/main/pictures/slice2.JPG)